 An easy-to-maintain coat and a weight of about 25 pounds makes the beagle another good bet for cheap care.
 Owners can feed this breed for less than $10 a week, and the dogs don't require much grooming thanks to their short, smooth coats.
 The beagle is known for being a healthy breed; life expectancy is between 12 and 15 years.

-While this breed can be pricey when purchased from a breeder (between $200 and $1,000), Chihuahuas account for up to 40 percent of the shelter dogs in California, according to CBS News.
+While this breed can be pricey when purchased from a breeder (between $200 and $1,000), Chihuahuas account for up to 60 percent of the shelter dogs in some parts of California.
 In some cases they're shipped out of state by rescue organizations, so be sure to check the shelter near you.
 This pint-size pup is considered a healthy breed, and the short coat and small size mean lower costs for grooming and feeding, as well.

 This pup's small size means a lower food bill, and its short coat means little spent on grooming, although its close-to-the-ground stature may require frequent belly scrubs.
 In later age, health problems are possible for this breed, as serious spinal problems affecting 1 in 4 dachshunds can result in paralysis, but initial costs are low.